 Are Rideshare Services Safe?

 According to a recent CNN investigation, Uber and Lyft have approved thousands of people as rideshare drivers who should have been disqualified due to criminal backgrounds.
 Unlike taxi drivers who are regulated by federal transportation laws, hiring and driving regulations for rideshare drivers are much less stringent.
-Only 43 states have passed laws and screening policies that require background checks for rideshare drivers, but none require checks based on fingerprints.
+Though Nevada requires Uber and Lyft drivers to have business licenses, only 43 states have passed laws and screening policies that require background checks for rideshare drivers, but none require checks based on fingerprints.
 Both Uber and Lyft have been resistant to check their applicants’ criminal records through fingerprint checks.
 They currently use digital background checks which are much less thorough.
 In Nevada, rideshare companies are allowed to do their own in-house screening for driver eligibility and background checks.

 The CNN investigation reveals that more than 100 Uber drivers and 18 Lyft drivers have been accused of sexual assault or abuse on passengers within the last four years.
 Incidents occurred in various major cities around the country.